MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information about this command and its syntax, see [Add-SPOTenantCdnOrigin](https://technet.microsoft.com/en-us/library/mt790772.aspx).

 > [!NOTE]
-> In the private CDN, assets being shared from an origin must have a major version published before they can be accessed from the CDN.
+> In private origins, assets being shared from an origin must have a major version published before they can be accessed from the CDN.

 Once you've run the command, the system synchronizes the configuration across the datacenter.
 This can take up to 15 minutes.

 ### Example: Configure a public origin for your master pages and for your style library for SharePoint Online
 <a name="ExamplePublicOrigin"> </a>

-Normally, these origins are set up for you by default when you enable the public CDN.
+Normally, these origins are set up for you by default when you enable the Office 365 CDN.
 However, if you want to enable them manually, follow these steps.

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the style library as an origin within the public CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the style library as a public origin.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl */style%20library
   ```

-- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the master pages as an origin within the public CDN.
+- Use the **Add-SPOTenantCdnOrigin** cmdlet to define the master pages as a public origin.

 ``` powershell
   Add-SPOTenantCdnOrigin -CdnType Public -OriginUrl */masterpage